-Today, all the medical data collected thru the years can be processed by advanced machine learning algorithms in search of insights.
+Today, all the medical data collected through the years can be processed by advanced machine learning algorithms in search of insights.
 The gathered insights are used to understand the human condition better and to get acquainted with a host of diseases.

 In 2016, for instance, a team of researchers from the United Kingdom processed thousands of eye scans to create a system that could accurately diagnose eye conditions.
 The result was a tool that could correctly predict the disease with 94% accuracy and is being used as a first-course treatment, referring a patient to the proper department.

 Medical knowledge is gathered through experience — if a doctor sees a condition multiple times, they’ll know how to recognize it in the future.
 But while a doctor could spend a lifetime analyzing enough eye scans to understand this part of the anatomy truly, a machine can process the same number of scans in a matter of hours.